MTG/essentia/doc/sphinxdoc/introduction.rst

 As a next step, it is recommended to read the `Algorithms overview`_ page to familarize with the different types of available algorithms.
-You can then continue to the `Python tutorial`_ page for a more hands-on introduction to using Essentia in practice, with the python bindings for the Essentia's standard mode.
+You can then continue to the `Python tutorial`_ page for a more hands-on introduction to using Essentia in practice, with the Python bindings for the Essentia's standard mode.

 C++ developers can look at the `"Standard" mode how-to`_ and `"Streaming" mode how-to`_ pages to get